-Reporting of suspected adverse reactions
+Reporting of suspected adverse reactions.

 Reporting suspected adverse reactions after the registration of the medicinal product is of great importance.
-It allows to monitor the correlation of the benefits and risks related to the use of the medicinal product.
-Healthcare and pharmaceutical professionals, as well as patients and their legal representatives are asked to report any suspected adverse reactions and lack of efficacy of the medicinal product through the automated pharmacovigilance information system available at: https://aisf.dec.gov.ua.
+It allows to continue monitoring the correlation of the benefits and risks related to the use of the medicinal product.
+Healthcare professionals are asked to report any suspected adverse reactions through to the national reporting system and to the applicant through a feedback form at the website: https://kusum.ua/pharmacovigilance/.